lightningtgc/material-refresh/README.md

 > Mobile only

-Material Design swipe (pull) to refresh.
+Google Material Design swipe (pull) to refresh.

 It uses CSS3 and JavaScript depend on [Zepto](https://github.com/madrobby/zepto) or [jQuery](https://github.com/jquery/jquery).

-Actually, it's easy to convert the dependent js library

-or just use the vanilla JavaScript.
+Actually, it's easy to convert the dependent js library or just use the vanilla JavaScript.

 It's high performancenot which not impact the structure of sites.